 Advertiser disclosure: This post may include affiliate links (including sidebar banners) in which this site may receive compensation if a purchase is successfully made (at no extra cost to you) after being redirected from here.
 Thank you for your support!

-Review: HOTEL THE MITSUI KYOTO, Marriott’s Luxury Collection (2023) [Japan]
+Review: HOTEL THE MITSUI KYOTO, a Luxury Collection Hotel & Spa (2023) [Japan]

 After visiting Hiroshima, I head down to Kyoto and would be staying at the Hotel The Mitsui Kyoto.
 I’ve been very much looking forward to this stay since I wanted to do something special for my 29th birthday.
 I was very glad to choose this hotel, and I’ll be glad to show you how amazing this property was!